Upgrading Puppet agents

 A newer version is available; see the version menu above for details.

-There are two paths to choose from when upgrading Puppet agents to PE 2015.2.3:
+There are two paths to choose from when upgrading your Puppet agents:

 To upgrade your Puppet agents, download and install the puppetlabs-puppet_agent module.
 We created this module to handle some of the heavy-lifting in the move to the “AIO” Puppet agent.
 This module automates important path and configuration changes to make the upgrade process much easier.